 Hollow Heart Potato Disease

-Although many people refer to hollow heart as a disease of potato, there is no infectious agent involved.
-This problem is purely environmental.
-You probably won’t be able to tell the potatoes with hollow heart from the perfect potatoes until you cut into them, but at that point it will be obvious.
-Hollow heart in potatoes manifests as an irregularly-shaped crater in the potato’s heart – this empty area may have a brown discoloration, but that isn’t always the case.
+Although many people refer to hollow heart as a disease of potato, there is no infectious agent involved; this problem is purely environmental.
+You probably won’t be able to tell the potatoes with hollow heart apart from the perfect potatoes until you cut into them, but, at that point, it will be obvious.
+Hollow heart in potatoes manifests as an irregularly-shaped crater in the potato’s heart — this empty area may have a brown discoloration, but that isn’t always the case.

 Potato Hollow Heart Prevention

 Depending on your local conditions, hollow heart can be difficult to prevent, but following a consistent watering schedule, applying a deep layer of mulch to your plants, and dividing fertilizer into several small applications can help protect your potatoes.
 Stress is the number one cause of potato hollow heart, so make sure that your potatoes are getting everything they need from the get-go.

 Planting potatoes too early may play a part in hollow heart.
 If hollow heart plagues your garden, waiting until the soil has reached 60 F. (16 C.) may help prevent sudden growth.
 A layer of black plastic can be used to warm the soil artificially if your growing season is short and potatoes must go out early.
 Also, planting larger seed pieces that haven’t been significantly aged seems to be protective against hollow heart due to an increased number of stems per seed piece.